orb-community/pktvisor-website/docs/install.md

         docker run -it --rm --net=host ns1labs/pktvisor pktvisor-cli

 After the agent is running, you can observe results locally with the included command-line UI.
 This command will run the UI (`pktvisor-cli`) in the foreground and exit after pressing `Ctrl+C`.
-It connects to the running agent locally using the built-in [REST API](https://app.swaggerhub.com/apis/ns1labs/pktvisor/3.0.0-oas3).
+It connects to the running agent locally using the built-in REST API.

 ## Linux Static Binary (AppImage, x86_64)

-You may also use the Linux static binary, built with [AppImage](https://appimage.org/), which is available for download [on the Releases page](https://github.com/ns1labs/pktvisor/releases).
+You may also use the Linux all-in-one binary, built with [AppImage](https://appimage.org/), which is available for download [on the Releases page](https://github.com/ns1labs/pktvisor/releases).
 It is designed to work on all modern Linux distributions and does not require installation or any other dependencies.

 ```shell
 curl -L http://pktvisor.com/download -o pktvisor-x86_64.AppImage